What are the impacts of Voluntary Sustainability Standards (VSS) from the trade policy perspective?

 The second chapter complements the first chapter with a focus on the National VSS Multi-Stakeholder approaches, which predominantly sees the evolution of VSS taking shape in developing countries.
 This is followed with the national platform establishments and knowledge-sharing contributions by three pilot countries of this initiative.

-These platforms provide a neutral forum for exchange and learning on VSS in the respective countries, linking the demand of national stakeholders for information and exchange on VSS with international expertise, and building a more institutionalized structure to strengthen communication.
+These platforms provide a neutral forum for exchange and learning on VSS in the respective countries, linking the demand of national stakeholders with international expertise, and building a more institutionalized structure as a tool to strengthen communications regarding VSS.
 In addition, the platform aims to gather information and concerns on key VSS issues from a national perspective and assess the information needs of decision-makers and other stakeholders in these countries.

 The official launch of the 3rd Flagship publication will coincide with the “International Convention on Sustainable Trade and Standards: Leveraging Trade, Global Value Chains, and Standards as engines of Sustainable Development”, on the 17-18 September 2018 in New Delhi, India.
 The event is being organized by the Quality Council of India (QCI) in collaboration with UNFSS, and the India Private Sustainable Standards Platform (PSS).
 This conference which follows the UNFSS conferences last year, will be a converging point between best practices and disruptive ideas to tackle issues related to sustainability within the realm of global value chains, and consequently to leverage trade, standards, and global value chains as engines of sustainable development.